-I never thought I would have a second child, much less one that requires lots of medical intervention and follow up.
+I never thought I would have a second child, much less one that is a medically fragile child and requires lots of medical intervention and follow up.

 But yet, here we are.